antran29/Hangman-An-Tran/README.md

 # Hangman-An-Tran

-Welcome to my repository, this includes a modified version of TechWithTim's HANGMAN Python code.
+Welcome to my repository.
+This includes a modified version of TechWithTim's HANGMAN Python code.

 # Contents